 Fires can result in serious injuries and lifelong consequences for those involved.
 In the worst cases, they can be fatal.
-The National Fire Protection Agency reports that a fire department responds to a fire once every 20 seconds in the United States.
+The National Fire Protection Association reports that a fire department responds to a fire once every 20 seconds in the United States.
 Once every minute, a fire starts in a building.
 Even though we have enjoyed a decrease in the number of fires in the past two decades, they still pose a threat to our health.
 Today, people most commonly die in home and vehicle fires.

 What Are the Most Common Causes of Fires?

 Many factors can lead to house fires, but the most frequent are:

 - Smoking materials remain the leading cause of house fires, claiming up to 900 lives each year.
 If you live in an apartment complex, a neighbor carelessly falling asleep with a lit cigarette can cause you to wake up with your home in flames.

 - Fires start when people walk away from their kitchens with food cooking and because of manufacturer defects.